jamesmcnamara/shades/README.md

 _If you like this idea, please let me know in the [issues](https://github.com/jamesmcnamara/shades/issues).
 I have another library for intergrating shades with Redux and reducing boilerplate, and I'd love to get feedback_

 #### <a name="recipe-when"></a>When should I reach for this library?
 Think of this library as lodash for functions.
 It provides many utility functions and patterns for [pointfree programming](https://en.wikipedia.org/wiki/Tacit_programming) and immutable updates.
-It is in no way supposed to be a replacement for lodash  [lodash](https://lodash.com/) or [lodash/fp](https://github.com/lodash/lodash/wiki/FP-Guide).
+It is in no way supposed to be a replacement for  [lodash](https://lodash.com/) or [lodash/fp](https://github.com/lodash/lodash/wiki/FP-Guide).
 In fact, it is intended to be used WITH those libraries (lodash/fp in particular).

-As such, this library tends to come the most handy in data pipeline code - long transformation chains in lodash, or [Rx.js](http://reactivex.io/rxjs/), complex updates in [Redux](https://redux.js.org/), etc.
+As such, this library tends to be the most useful in data pipeline code - long transformation chains in lodash, [Rx.js](http://reactivex.io/rxjs/), complex updates in [Redux](https://redux.js.org/), etc.

 Most of the time when you are transforming data, `shades` will be able to make your code a little more declarative ;)